 Today’s modern living often entails hours of driving and hunching over workstations, which can play havoc with our necks.
-So it is no surprising that neck pain is the second most common condition that chiropractors treat.
+So it is no surprising that neck pain is the second most common condition that our chiropractors and occupational therapists treat.
 Whilst neck pain is less common than low back pain, millions of people experience neck pain and related arm pain at some stage in their lives and therefore seek chiropractic care or occupational therapy.

 Neck pain results from abnormalities in the soft tissues – muscles, ligaments, and nerves, as well as in the bone and the joints of the spine.
-The most common causes that chiropractors identify and treat are soft tissue abnormalities from injury or prolonged wear and tear and in many people it is also the source of pain in the upper back, shoulders and arms.
+The most common causes that our practitioners identify and treat are soft tissue abnormalities from injury or prolonged wear and tear and in many people it is also the source of pain in the upper back, shoulders and arms.

 When neck pain is caused by muscle strain, you may have aches and stiffness that spread to the upper arm and forearm.
 Shooting pain that spread down the arm into the hand and fingers can be a symptom of a “pinched nerve” or nerve entrapment in the neck.
 When a nerve is “pinched” in the neck, numbness, weakness and possibly pain of the hands or arms may occur.
 Disc injuries are rare but it is the most common cause of nerve entrapments.